saifkhichi96/simple-material/_docs/index.md

 ---

+Google's Material Design is a design language that uses simple geometric shapes to create an interface that is both attractive and easy to use.
+Simple Material is a Jekyll theme that follows these guidelines, making it the perfect choice for your next website or blog project

-Simple Material is a Jekyll-powered theme with a clean design following Google's Material Design guidelines.
+ The Simple Material theme has a clean, minimalist design that will make your content stand out.
 It provides a a beautiful, clean and mobile-first fully-responsive interface for building your next website with minimal code.

  This is a plug-and-play Jekyll theme best suited to use on [GitHub Pages](https://pages.github.com) without even setting up a local environment.
+It's the perfect choice for any website or blog project!

 ## <i id="features"></i>Key Features